terbium-lang/standard/error_index.md

 This document refers to all warnings and errors that could be thrown when trying to compile Terbium code.

 ## Warnings
+Warnings are able to be ignored, and do not halt execution or further processing of your code.
+However, it is recommended to treat warnings as errors and only ignore them if you really have to.

 ### W000
 Non-type identifier names should be snake_case.